• Skip to primary navigation

 Final tips for visiting Iqaluit

-Finally I’d like to provide you with some tips for planning your trip to a calot to ensure you have the best experience possible.
+Finally, I'd like to provide you with some tips for planning your trip to Iqaluit to ensure you have the best experience possible.

 • Book everything far in advance: this is especially true for flights to Iqaluit.
 There aren’t any last-minute bargains, so don’t hold off on booking.
 If anything, they just get more expensive.

 • Dress for warm weather, any time of year: even in the summer, Iqaluit can get chilly.
-Make sure you dress in layers and bring a waterproof coat and good shoes.
+Make sure you dress in layers, bring a waterproof coat and hiking boots or snow boots.

 • You don’t need to rent a car: I don’t even think you can rent a car in Iqaluit, Taxis are widely available (and cost $8 per person, regardless of where you’re going) and most sights in the main part of the city are within walking distance.